jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 $$B=\frac{m}{n-1}\sum_1^m (\bar{\theta}_j-\bar{\bar{\theta}})^2$$

 where $$\bar{\bar{\theta}}=\frac{1}{m}\sum_i^m \bar{\theta}_j$$

-Or more simply is the "mean of means."

 For a univariate parameter, it is appropriate to use a matrix to handle multple MCMC chains of samples from the stationary distribution.
 Consider the columns to be individual chains and the rows to represent MCMC samples.
 The following is an R function to calculate the Gelman-Rubin diagnostic of a parameter stored in such a fashion.